oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 **Difficulty**: Medium

 **Knowledge/Skills needed**
-* Full stack development
+* Full stack development (Python + AngularJS)
-* Python
-* Angular JS

 **Suggested milestones**
 1. Find a way to calculate and store the "continuation metric" (i.e. does the student continue with the next lesson in the series).
-Then, create a unified page for all curated lessons that shows, for each lesson, the combined completion + continuation stats.
+Then, create a dashboard for all curated lessons that shows, for each lesson, the combined completion + continuation stats.

 2. Introduce a frontend service which detects signals indicating student boredom / frustration / confusion, creates cross-sectional metrics in real-time, and sends those metrics to the backend, which stores them as aggregate metrics.
-Additionally, add new types of playthroughs as needed to match these metrics (e.g., a playthrough which demonstrates "boredom") to be used as supporting evidence when debugging them.
+Additionally, add new playthrough types to match these metrics as needed (e.g., a playthrough which demonstrates "boredom"), so that these can be used as supporting evidence when debugging the issues.

 3. Show the signals detected in Milestone 2 in the statistics tab.
-Audit the full detection/resolution flow and fix any other issues in order to ensure that the end-to-end experience for lesson creators is fully intuitive.
+Audit the full detection/resolution flow and fix any other issues in order to ensure that the end-to-end experience for debugging and improving lessons is fully intuitive.

-**Related issues**
-* Define and Implement Continuous Real-Time Enjoyability Metric for Explorations (#5801)
+**Notes**
+* In Milestone 2, you may be able to reuse quite a bit of the existing infrastructure for playthroughs.

 ***